Abdominal CT scan 11/09/2012

 Albumin is a protein made by the liver.
 A serum albumin test measures the amount of this protein in the clear liquid portion of the blood.
 How the test is performed: A blood sample is needed.
 This may be taken through a vein.
 The procedure is called a venipuncture .
 How to prepare for the test: The health care provider will tell you if you need to stop taking any drugs that may affect the test.
 Drugs that can increase albumin levels include anabolic steroids, androgens, growth hormone , and insulin.

 The aldosterone blood test measures the level of the hormone aldosterone in blood.
 Aldosterone can also be measured using a urine test.
 How the test is performed: A blood sample is needed.
 How to prepare for the test: Your health care provider will ask you to stop for a short time medicines that may affect the test results.
 Be sure to tell your provider about all the medicines you take.
 These include: High blood pressure medicines Heart medicines Nonsteroidal anti-inflammatory drugs (NSAIDs) Antacid and ulcer medicines Water pills (diuretics) Do not stop taking any medicine before talking to your doctor.

 Allergy testing - skin 06/17/2012

 Patch tests - allergy; Scratch tests - allergy; Skin tests - allergy; RAST test How the test is performed: There are three common methods of allergy skin testing.
 The skin prick test involves: Placing a small amount of substances that may be causing your symptoms on the skin, most often on the forearm, upper arm, or back.

 Alkaline phosphatase How the test is performed: A blood sample is needed.
-For information on how this is done, see: Venipuncture How to prepare for the test: You should not to eat or drink anything for 6 hours before the test, unless otherwise instructed by your doctor.
+Most of the time blood is typically drawn from a vein located on the inside of the elbow or the back of the hand.
+How to prepare for the test: You should not to eat or drink anything for 6 hours before the test, unless otherwise instructed by your doctor.